 We rented a car from the onsite Avis car rental, and took the agents advice and rented a GPS as well.
 The roads were not in the best shape, and the streets are not marked so I’m glad we took his advice.
 We rented the car on the first day of the trip so we could get out and explore Tamarindo, but also so we could find a grocery store.
 Like any large resort the prices for waters and other necessities can be expensive, so being able to buy our own at the store in town saved us a lot.
 There was also a small refrigerator in our room that we stored a few snacks in as well.

 Because the resort is somewhat off the beaten path we did find that we ate a lot of meals at the onsite restaurants.
 Usually I am not a huge fan of hotel restaurants, but overall we were please with everything we ate on the property.
 We had dinner at the Sabanero Steakhouse twice, mostly because we thought it was that good.
 We loved the Pargo (grouper carpaccio), we also loved it so much we ordered it twice.
 The local Costa Rican beef was also amazing.
 We had room service a few times and everything we ordered was good.
 And as I mentioned we had lunch served by the pool several times.

-The next day we spent the morning by the pool before walking up the beach to Lola’s.
-It was about a 40 minute walk.
+One of our favorite things that we did was walk up the beach from the resort to Lola’s.
+It was about a 40 minute walk with lots of surfers to watch along the way.
+(If you’re facing the ocean turn left and keep walking down the beach until you get there & watch out for the timing of high tide.)
 When we got there we rented some chairs and decided to spend most of the day there.
-The food at Lola’s was good, and I loved the scene there.
+The food at Lola’s was really good and I loved the scene there.
 The tables were so neat, and it was just a cool vibe.